jkatofsky/mais-hacks-workshops-2025/backend/presentation.md

 ```

 - HTTP verbs (AKA "request methods")
-  - `GET` - retrieve a resource
+  - `GET` - retrieve a resource (e.g., `GET /resource`)
-  - `DELETE` - delete a resource
+  - `DELETE` - delete a resource (`DELETE /resource`)
-  - `PUT` - replace the resource
+  - `PUT` - replace the resource (`PUT /resource`, with a request "body" specified in JSON)
-  - `POST` - submit data to the server
+  - `POST` - submit data to the server (`POST /some/route`, with a request "body" specified in JSON)
   - ...

-*Which is the most suitable for getting the sentiment of text?*
+*Which is the most suitable for our use case?*

 #### Creating the API endpoint

 Now, with this knowledge, and our sentiment-analyzing function, we can create a `POST` endpoint that returns the sentiment data for submitted text in JSON.

+#### Testing

-Once the code is ready, rather than running the file directly, we pass it to `fastapi`, where it recognizes the endpoint we defined, and serves it locally on the port `8000`.
+Once the code is ready, rather than running the file directly, we pass it to `fastapi`, where it recognizes the endpoint we defined, and serves the API locally on the port `8000`.

 ```bash
 fastapi dev app.py
 ```

-#### Testing

 We can now send a web request to our server, and it will respond!
+(MacOS only; for Windows alternatives there are some good ideas [here](https://superuser.com/questions/362152/native-alternative-to-wget-in-windows-powershell?_gl=1*1rlea1n*_ga*MTQ1NjY3ODc5Ni4xNzM4Mzg1NDg2*_ga_S812YQPLT2*MTczODM4NTQ4Ni4xLjAuMTczODM4NTQ4Ni4wLjAuMA..)).

 ```bash
 curl -H 'Content-Type: application/json' \